Fig 1. Point Source Sensitivity

 Fig 6.
 SPHEREx obtains complete spectra in Every survey

 - A given region is typically completed in a few days

 - The entire sky is completely sampled in six months

-Fig 7.
-Illustration of Survey Strategy
+Fig 8.
+Illustration of SPHEREx Survey Strategy

 The scan strategy used to develop the SPHEREx survey plan is described in detail here.